Find Grad Schools

 • Lay out, direct, and supervise mine construction operations, such as the construction of shafts and tunnels.

-What Every Mining or Geological Engineer Should Know
+What a Mining or Geological Engineer Should Know

-Mining and Geological Engineers state the following job skills are important in their day-to-day work.
+When polled, Mining and Geological Engineers say the following skills are most frequently used in their jobs:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.